 Research Fellow - Knowledge Translation

-Michael has joined the Centre as a Postdoctoral Research Fellow in the School of Nursing under the supervision of Prof Alison Kitson and Dr Mandy Archibald.
-Michael is in the final stages of his PhD at the School of Psychology at the University of Adelaide and he has research interests in the areas of dementia risk-prevention, cognitive ageing, critical and qualitative approaches to health and psychological research, and discourse analysis.
+Dr Michael Lawlss has joined the Centre as a Postdoctoral Research Fellow in the School of Nursing under the supervision of Prof Alison Kitson and Dr Mandy Archibald.
+Michael completed his PhD at the School of Psychology at the University of Adelaide and he has research interests in the areas of dementia risk-prevention, cognitive ageing, critical and qualitative approaches to health and psychological research, and discourse analysis.
 Michael will be working with the centre for the next year contributing to the ongoing research activities.

 Geriatrician and PhD Candidate